wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 1. In the **Many-to-one** pane on the right, in the **Related** list, select **Account**.
 1. Select **Done**.

-    Notice that when you add a many-to-one relationship, an **Account** column of the **Lookup** data type is automatically added to your list of relationahips.
+    Notice that when you add a many-to-one relationship, an **Account** column of the **Lookup** data type is automatically added to your list of relationships.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Account column of the lookup data type automatically added.](../media/updated-account-lookup-field.png)